wisdomfusion/docker-compose-lemp-stack/README.md

 ## Before Usage

 With this suite of docker orchestration files, I put a prefix before containers' name, `myapp` be default.
-In this way, all of the containers created from the compose file would come up this a `myapp-` in its title, for example, `myapp-php` and `myapp-nginx`, etc.
+In this way, all of the containers built with the compose file would come up this a `myapp-` in its title, for example, `myapp-php` and `myapp-nginx`, etc.

 ## Start Up